dropkickfish/Ideabox-Sinatra/README.md

 # Ideabox-Sinatra
-Jumpstartlabs Ideabox project (Work in progress)
+Jumpstartlabs Ideabox project (Work in progress - currently taking a backseat to [CSToolsUpdater](https://github.com/dropkickfish/CSToolsUpdater) which solved and is solving an actual problem)

 ## Process
 This is a hybrid guided tutorial and independent work project.
 The text will walk you through the step-by-step process of building the fundamental functionality.
 Then the tutorial ends with a list of possible extensions.
 You should choose and implement several of these extensions to practice and refine the learnings from the tutorial.